Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 users will consistently revisit entries 31 and 47, while they may never revisit entry 25 after even a single new entry is added to the log.

+## Binary Ladder

-Additionally, while users searching for a specific version of a key can jump right into a binary search for that key-version pair, other users may instead wish to search for the "most recent" version of a key.
+While users searching for a specific version of a key can jump right into a binary search for that key-version pair, other users may instead wish to search for the "most recent" version of a key.
 That is, the key with the highest counter possible.

-Users looking up the most recent version of a key start by fetching the **frontier**, which they use to determine what the highest counter for a key is.
+The highest version of a key that's available at a given log entry is proved by producing a **binary ladder**.
+A binary ladder is a series of lookups in the prefix tree:

+1. First, version `x` of the key is looked up, where `x` is consecutively higher powers of two minus one (0, 1, 3, 7, ...).
+This is repeated until the first proof of non-inclusion is produced.
+2. Once the first proof of non-inclusion is produced, a binary search is conducted between the highest version that was proved to be included, and the version that was proved to not be included.
+Each step of the binary search produces either a proof of inclusion or non-inclusion, which guides the search left or right, until it terminates.

+This identifies the highest version of a key that is present at a specific log entry.
+To find the highest version of a key in the entire log, users request this ladder for each node on the **frontier** of the log.
 The frontier consists of the root node of a search, followed by the entries produced by repeatedly calling `right` until reaching the last entry of the log.
 Using the same example of a search where the log has 50 entries, the frontier would be entries: 31, 47, 49.

-If we can assume that the log operator is behaving honestly, then checking only the last entry of the log would be sufficient to find the most recent version of any key.
-However, we can't assume this.
-Checking each entry along the frontier is functionally the same as checking only the last entry, but also allows the user to verify that the entire search path leading to the last entry is constructed correctly.
+Checking each entry along the frontier is functionally the same as checking only the last entry, but also allows the user to verify that the entire search path leading to the last entry is constructed correctly, thereby preventing log misbehavior.

-### Monitoring
+## Monitoring

 As new entries are added to the log tree, the search path that's traversed to find a specific version of a key may change.
 New intermediate nodes may become